-- how Brontë presents Jane in this extract - how far Brontë presents Jane learning about herself and life from one or more female character(s) in the novel as a whole.
+- how Brontë presents Jane and Rochester's strong feelings in this extract - how Brontë presents the ways that Jane and Rochester are affected by their strong feelings for each other in the novel as a whole.

 Examiners are encouraged to reward any valid interpretations.
 Answers might, however, include some of the following: